alexromanescu/xfolder/docs/benchmark.md

    - `--extra-sample-interval N` enables a high-frequency RSS sampler (seconds between polls) so you can inspect the full memory curve.
    - `--profile-heap` turns on `tracemalloc` and records the top allocation sites at the end of the run.

 The script starts a `ScanManager`, waits for completion, and prints per-phase timings plus peak/average RSS gathered from `resource_samples`.
-It also reports each resource-sample timestamp and highlights the phase-specific memory peaks so you can pinpoint when the RAM surge occurs.
+High-frequency sampling, object censuses, smaps snapshots, and per-phase heap profiles are available via the optional flags above, giving detailed visibility into when and where memory grows.

 ## Latest Recorded Results